krishna2/krishna2.github.io/sitare.md

 # Sitare Spotlights - We are all Stars

-Recently I got the wonderful opportunity to chat with Saumya. <add link to Blog and also to article page if any>
-The talk started with a general introduction and moved on to focusing on one particular passion of mine, Reading.
+Recently I got the wonderful opportunity to chat with Saumya.
+(TODO: add link to Blog and also to article page if any) The talk started with a general introduction and moved on to focusing on one particular passion of mine, Reading.

 But that being too wide a topic, we decided to focus on Philosophy and on that one book near and dear to my heart, The Bhagavad Gita.